Paulmicha/mini-engine.bashpad/README.txt

 Mini-engine
 (unstable)

-This project is a minimalist small Bash commands store and 'launch pad'.
+This project is a minimalist Bash commands store and launch pad.

-It's currently built on top of a legacy minimalist RAD Php app from scratch, which was originally designed for automating small repetitive tasks (such as data preparation for migrations).
+It's currently built on top of a custom Php app from scratch, which was originally designed for automating repetitive tasks (such as data preparation for migrations).
-It should be rebuild in modern PHP - for ex. using Symfony 2 components, but its current state can be seen as a museum of Php snippets put together (thus, here be dragons).
+It should be rebuild in modern PHP - for ex. using Symfony 2 components, but its current state can be seen as a museum of Php snippets put together (hence Here be dragons).

  WARNING : this is probably full of massive security breaches, as it was never meant to be publicly accessible over the web.
-The reason is simply because it can connect to other servers through SSH in order to execute Bash commands, so I'd never run it 'outdoors'.
+The reason is mainly because the underlying old code base wasn't built for it, and because it can connect to other servers through SSH in order to execute Bash commands...
+In short, NEVER run this 'outdoors'.
-That's why there's an access restriction by default in "index.php" based on IP address, which only allows IP address starting with "192.168".

 ---